 Research blog: Sundaic Stingless Bees [work in progress]

-A budding interest in flower-pollinator interactions was detoured by a prolonged dry spell (i.e. no flowers)during his Bachelor Honours year, which led to his introduction to stingless bees (Apidae, Meliponini) via taxonomy.
-What started out as a study to sort out the taxonomy of this group for his Bachelors consequently led to the idea that stingless bees, as a speciose, highly-social group, make for a great model organism in the areas of biology and ecology.
+What started out as a Bachelor's project to sort out the taxonomy of stingless bees (Apidae: Meliponini) in Singapore consequently led to the realisation that stingless bees, as a speciose, highly-social group, would make for a great model organism in the areas of biology and ecology.
 From bee-bee nest interactions and social dynamics, to cohesive colony characters on resource foraging preferences, there are still many more layers to peel back in the understanding of this group of important tropical bee pollinators.
-With stingless bees as the choice of model organism, he subsequently returned to his interest in flower-pollinator interactions in the form of a Masters in the pollen foraging preferences of stingless bees in an urban garden.
-At present, his research in stingless bee foraging ecology (plant-insect interactions) continues for his PhD.
+With stingless bees as the choice of model organism, I subsequently returned to my interest in flower-visitor interactions in the form of a Master's project in the pollen foraging preferences of stingless bees in an urban garden.
+At present, my research in stingless bee foraging ecology (plant-insect interactions) continues for this PhD.

 01/2020-present PhD student, Technische Universität München